As farmers, you are vulnerable to bushfires, floods, and other damaging environmental events.

 Put your emergency plan in place.
 Think about your family and farm workers first.
 If you have time, move your animals to safe ground.
 Never leave animals tied up or restrained in any way.

 Your emergency plan will give you the peace of mind that you are prepared no matter what happens.
-Find some farm safety templates here (from Workplace Health and Safety Queensland) that can help you bring your emergency plan together.
+Workplace Health and Safety Queensland have some great information about safety for farms and agricultural businesses called serious about farm safety that can help you bring your farm emergency plan together.

 If you have any further questions, feel free to contact us on 1300 736 982.